MaartenDesnouck/google-apps-script/README.md

 $ gas auth [-f]
 ```

-List the script files with their id's in you Google Drive.
+List your script files with their id's.
 You can add a string to filter on.

 ```
 $ gas list [nameFilter]